bj16xq/Extracurricular-Counterfactual/README.md

 To better infuse course content, and to align with other renewable assignments (e.g., where students create their own quiz questions), the students will make a couple of comprehension questions that evaluate the connection between their creation and theories of learning/development.
 The questions can be in the form of multiple choice, true/false, short or long answer (or combination thereof).

 **Examples of theories to connect:**
--Vygotsky’s Zone of Proximal Development and Scaffolding -Bronfenbrenner’s Ecological Systems Theory and Bioecological Theory -Bandura's social learning theory
+- Vygotsky’s Zone of Proximal Development and Scaffolding
+- Bronfenbrenner’s Ecological Systems Theory and Bioecological Theory
+- Bandura's social learning theory

 ## Feedback Process